-Further information
+Useful information

 This section is for guidance only and is subject to change without notice.
-It provides information about some of the important terms of employment you may want to consider and well as the benefits package we typically offer.
+It provides information about some of the important terms of employment you may want to consider as well as the benefits package we typically offer.